ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 # Identities and Names {#identity}

-SVCB record names (i.e. QNAMEs) for DNS services are formed using Port-Prefix Naming ({{Section 2.3 of SVCB}}), with a scheme of "dns".
+SVCB record names (i.e., QNAMEs) for DNS services are formed using Port-Prefix Naming ({{Section 2.3 of SVCB}}), with a scheme of "dns".
 For example, SVCB records for a DNS service identified as "`dns1.example.com`" would be queried at "`_dns.dns1.example.com`".

 In some use cases, the name used for retrieving these DNS records is different from the server identity used to authenticate the secure transport.
 To distinguish between these, this document uses the following terms: